jbradford77/Data_Wrangling_J_Bradford/README.md

 ```

 This seems less impressive in hindsight, but took me days to figure out.
+I did a version of this for each table.

 ### Postal Codes